SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 **Director:** Zola nods, impressed.
 “I’m glad the boy is safe, but that’s all he is—a boy, not an army.”

 **Matt (playing Linn):** “He’s a boy people will rally around.
 We have no army, but that’s why we’re here.
 We’re planning on changing that.
-Can you spare any soldiers for our cause?”
+Can you spare any [[Soldier|soldiers]] for our cause?”

 The negotiation officially starts.
 The heroes have stated what they want from Zola.
 The Director begins by prompting them to make an argument.